Jonroi/icp/README.md

 ## 🤖 AI Assistant System

-The application includes a comprehensive AI assistant system with a general guide and specialized tools:
+The application uses **LangChain** for all AI operations, providing a robust and scalable AI assistant system with specialized tools and agents.

 ### **General Guide** (Default ChatPanel)

 - **Purpose**: Explains ICPs and helps users get started
 - **Role**: General information, workflow guidance, and navigation help
 - **Access**: Available through the floating chat button
-- **Prephrases**: "What are Ideal Customer Profiles?", "How do I get started?", etc.
+- **Interface**: Button-based interaction with no pretext messages

 ### **4 Specialized Tools**